huichen-cs/NetworkClasses/ethernet/README.md

-# ethernet sample programs
+# Ethernet Sample Programs
-This repository contains a few sample programs for programming ethernet with socket APIs.
-The programs are tested on Linux systems
+This repository contains a few sample programs for programming with Ethernet.
+There are written in the follow ways:
+- with Socket API in C
+- with Socket API in Python
+- with ScaPy in Python